Mjz86/c_colon/README.md

 9. why AST walk in the constexpr runtime when theres assembly and JIT: each function  even in its template form can be turned into IR , because mcc IR is different,  it has two types , constexpr IR and mutexpr IR , constexpr IR is necceceraly  ran in the compiler , so , even if the template types are unknown,  the IR is generated to  reterive the template type then de-reflect the type away in just-in-time generated IR.
+10. unique programming and debugging experience :
+The debugging would be in the context types ,
+Async debugging is hard in other languages,  but seemless in c colon because the stack trace is automatically build in the context functions for debugability when we unwind, the explicit allocator problem in c++ is also eliminated , making using debug alloctors easier, the contract violations are captured in the context object,  vs the static global violation handler function async destructors work with the `co_value` keyword  and much more.

+what i think will be the strategy in this language to make it easy:
+- begginners:
+avoiding most qualifiers and completely, sticking to using mut when necessary, sticking to value semantics, for functions,  inout , in , out  and non reference,  reference-like alternative that dont cause much confusion, and coping most things , occasionally using more complex code. avoiding any borrowing and  unsafe.
+- developers who use libraries: writing value oriented,  functional-like mutibility avoiding code , knowing how to design easy to use apis , with OOP and more to use
+- library authors:
+writing complex performant code that can be used easily using value oriented designs
+-  low level library  authors: using the language  to its fullest,  writing effective and efficient code without worrying much about abi braking, using the latest technologies and theories to develop code that can be understood well by the optimizer, writing utilities that help automate rust, c++ and other language bindings and more.

+- a note from  mjz , on what to do in `c:` : try not to get boggled down with ways to make it faster, it is rewarding,  but its hard, the easiest way to write safe code in both rust and c: is to do more functional programming, try only focusing on what needs to be optimized before making it hard for yourself, the compiler isnt there to demand the best code ,  it's not bad to mostly write value oriented code, those who get boggled down in mcc or rust lifetimes want speed , but c: isnt just about speed, its about speed if you want it , yes, but its about easier libraries , and not needing to link everything statically like rust, its about writing embedded code knowning that your const declared variable wont change or be casted to mutable , and about moving away from the burden of abi legacy , from killing the standard library's networking preposal because its not gonna be abi stable, its about using a regex without saying that php's regex is faster.